AlexTsybulko/BBCTestTackJS/README.md

 _Notes_
 - result screenshots are in allure-result folder
-- to generate allure report run 'allure serve ./' in allure-results folder (example report is attached to project root folder)
+- to generate allure report run 'allure serve ./' in allure-results folder (example report is attached to project root folder as allureResult.png)